The Higgs boson is a massive scalar boson predicted by the Standard Model.

 The verdict will hinge on more detailed measurements of the particle’s properties, like its spin and how it decays relative to other particles.
 The Higgs boson is supposed to have no spin at all; it is the knuckleball of the subatomic world.

-outside Geneva, is now down for two years of
+CERN’s collider, is now down for two years